gettypubs/deck.js/README.md

 View the demo online at: [gettypubs.github.io/inventionofphoto-deck.js](http://gettypubs.github.io/inventionofphoto-deck.js)

-## Basics
+## Navigation

-Deck.js comes with some built in navigation.
-Click the arrows, or use the arrow keys, to move from section to section.
-Use the "M" keyboard shortcut to see all the sections.
+Deck.js comes with some built in navigation: click the arrows or use the arrow keys to move from section to section in the publication; sroll down to read sections; sse the "M" keyboard shortcut to see thumbnails of all the sections.

 ## Scaling